Rineloricaria daraha

-Rineloricaria daraha is a species of catfish in the family Loricariidae.
-It is native to South America, where it was originally known only from cataracts of the Daraá River in the state of Amazonas in Brazil.
+Rineloricaria daraha is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish was originally known only from cataracts of the Daraá River in the state of Amazonas in Brazil.
 In 2016, the species was also found in the Paca River, a tributary of the Rio Negro, in Colombia, extending its known distribution.
-The species reaches 20.1 cm (7.9 inches) in standard length and is believed to be a facultative air-breather.
+The species reaches a standard length of 20.1 cm and is believed to be a facultative air-breather.